edumserrano/playwright-adventures/demos/docker/README.md

 2. Updated the `reporter` array.
 In addition to using the [default html reporter](https://playwright.dev/docs/test-reporters#html-reporter), we've added the [built-in list reporter](https://playwright.dev/docs/test-reporters#list-reporter).
 3. Defined a [baseURL](https://playwright.dev/docs/test-webserver#adding-a-baseurl) so that we can use relative URLs when doing page navigations on the tests.
 4. Configured the `webServer` block to run the Angular app locally so that the tests can be executed against it.
 If you're not testing an Angular app that's fine, you just need to adjust the `webServer.command` so that it launches your app and set the `webServer.url` to the url your app will be running at.
 For more information see the [webServer docs](https://playwright.dev/docs/test-webserver).
 5. Defined the `snapshotPathTemplate` option to group snapshots by Operating System.
 This is a choice for this demo, it's not mandatory.
-This options is configured so that all snapshots generated on Unix will be stored at `/tests/__screenshots__/linux` and all snapshots generated on Windows will be storted at `/tests/__screenshots__/win32`.
+This options is configured so that all snapshots generated on Unix will be stored at `/tests/__screenshots__/linux` and all snapshots generated on Windows will be stored at `/tests/__screenshots__/win32`.
 One of the reasons this is done is so that we can add the windows directory to the [.gitignore](/demos/docker/.gitignore) to avoid committing windows snapshots in case someone runs the tests outside of Docker for any reason.
 Remember that the whole point of running in Docker is to generate Unix like snapshots to get consistent behavior between running locally and on CI, so you should never want to commit windows generated snapshots.

 > [!NOTE]
 >